phil-grayson/SexFindR/docs/source/index.rst

 SexFindR Workflow Overview
 ==========================

 These pages contain the documentation necessary to run SexFindR on your species of interest.
+The pages are meant to used in conjunction with the folders on Github (https://github.com/phil-grayson/SexFindR), which contain the same structure.
+Commands for the analysis of tiger pufferfish (*Takifugu rubripes*) are present throughout to reproduce these analyses as a test case.

 Contents
 ########